jlegatheaux/RC2020-assignments/assignment-5/README.md

 In this stage you must implement a baseline DV routing protocol that only sends periodic announcements, does not supports poison reverse and does not get stale entries out of the routing tables.
 No separate design document is required, but you must comment your code thoroughly, to fully explain how it works.

-When a clock tick event is triggered, your node calls the `on_clock_tick()` upcall that prepares an annoucement payload and sends it throughout each of the node's interfaces, for example using:
+When a clock tick event is triggered, your node calls the `on_clock_tick()` upcall in your code.
+It must prepare an annoucement payload and send it throughout each of the node's interfaces, for example using:

 ```java
 for ( int i = 0; i < nInterfaces; i++)